kaioken-glitch/GuestM/README.md

 # GUEST LIST MANAGER
-This is a simple guest list manager alllowing for the adding and removal of guests in a list, the list is limited to 10 per invite, it will return an alert if the number of guests exceed the maximum of 10.
+This is a simple guest list manager allowing for the addition and removal of guests from a list, the list is limited to 10 per
+Invite: it will return an alert if the number of guests exceeds the maximum of 10.